yoonichoi/NoiseInjection-TextClassification/README.md

 5. Running following command will automatically run all experiments according to config specified in `reproduce_fig2/config.py`, and output results to `reproduce_fig2/outputs`.

 _*Note: running below script will run `train_eval.py` in 5 different seeds sequentially.
-Feel free to run the experiments in a parallalized manner if you want to speed up things._
+Feel free to run the experiments in a parallalized manner if you want to speed things up._
 ```bash
 chmod +x reproduce_fig2/run_exp.sh
 reproduce_fig2/run_exp.sh